 The specific policies outlined are not presented as an exhaustive list of behavior concerns, and each one should be interpreted broadly in the context of the highest Christian standards of honesty, ethics, and morality.
-Students enrolling in the university agree to conduct themselves in a manner consistent with UMHB's identity as a Christian educational institution that identifies with the Baptist General Convention of Texas, both on and off campus.
+Students enrolling in the university agree to conduct themselves in a manner consistent with UMHB's identity as a Christian educational institution, both on and off campus.